aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-You can also define a `DomainName` resource directly in order to customize it's behavior:
+You can also define a `DomainName` resource directly in order to customize the default behavior:

 ```ts
 new apigw.DomainName(this, 'custom-domain', {